V-Lamp/DonorGenotypeFree/README.md

 ## Quick Start using provided example data

-1. Save Results_Test.csv and panel_template_MOAT.csv to a folder
+1. Download this repository

-2. Open R studio and install the mixtools package
+2. Open MOAT-genotype-free.R in R studio

-3. Save and open the genotypefree R script

-4. On line 21 of the script update the working directory to the folder where you saved the Results_Test.csv and panel_template_MOAT.csv
+3. Install the mixtools package (you may be prompted to install it by R studio in a popup)

-5. Run the script
+4. Run the script

-This will create a run folder for each run where the Results_Test.csv is saved, with a folder for each sample in the run.
+This will create a "MOAT_Test" folder containing each run where the Results_Test.csv is, with a folder for each sample in the run.
 An overview of the results is output as a .pdf with 4 plots of processing steps.
 Summary statistics are also saved as well as intermediate processing steps.